The world of ophthalmology has always been one that works in close tandem with the latest developments in technology.

 LASIK is an acronym for Laser-Assisted In-Situ Keratomileusis.
 It is a laser eye surgery that involves the creation of a thin protective flap in the patient’s cornea using a laser.
 This flap is then lifted so that the second laser can enter the inner parts of the eye, reshaping the cornea so as to correct the defect.
 The idea is that by reshaping the cornea, the light will be able to enter the patient’s eye differently, thereby correcting their vision.
 After this is done, the corneal flap is placed back into its original position.
 After which it heals naturally.

 Usually, patients who suffer from astigmatism, long-sightedness, or near-sightedness are candidates for LASIK eye surgery.
 It is a quick procedure, usually lasting no more than 30 minutes.
 Most patients don’t even require downtime and can continue their daily routine as usual.

-On the other hand, LASEK stands for Laser Assisted Sub-Epithelial Keratectomy.
-Here, only one laser is used throughout the entire procedure, compared to two laser which are used in LASIK.
+On the other hand, LASEK stands for Laser-Assisted Sub-Epithelial Keratectomy.
+Here, only one laser is used throughout the entire procedure, compared to two lasers that are used in LASIK.
 It is a variation of PRK eye surgery, combined with LASIK.
 Here, just like in PRK surgery, the top corneal layer is separated from the underlying layer.
 But, the difference with PRK is that the top layer is not removed entirely.
 Instead, similar to LASIK, the thin layer is pushed over to one side.
-After laser is used to reshape the cornea accordingly, the thin layer is then placed back to its original position.
+After the laser is used to reshape the cornea accordingly, the thin layer is then placed back in its original position.